-It is expected that all students will secure the necessary funds to cover their fees and living costs.
-The University and its colleges have limited funds available to students who experience financial difficulties after starting their course.
+It is expected that students will secure the necessary funds to cover their fees and living costs before arriving at Oxford.
+However, if you find yourself in financial hardship while enrolled on your course, the University and its colleges have a number of funds available to support students.

-If you feel that you are in financial difficulties you should follow the steps below:
+If you are experiencing financial difficulties you should take the following steps:

-1. If you are a Home/EU student, you should ensure that you have applied for all government funds to which you may be entitled.
+1. If you are a Home/EU student, you should check you have applied for all government funds to which you are entitled.

 For undergraduate and PGCE students, this relates principally to the maintenance support and/or tuition fee support as well as any extra support available, as outlined on the Gov.uk website.

-For graduate students, this relates principally to the Postgraduate Master’s loan, as well as government allowances and benefits available to students who have extra needs, such as students with a disability or student parents who may be eligible to claim child benefit or tax credits.
+For graduate students, this relates principally to Master’s or Doctoral loans, as well as government allowances and benefits available to students who have extra needs, such as students with a disability or student parents who may be eligible to claim child benefit or tax credits.